 One reader suggested that I call it “The Wisdom Letters” and the name stuck.
 On the suggestion of another friend, I created an e-book out of the thing before there was even a word for e-book and literally thousands of them got downloaded from my web site.
-(You can still download it as a free PDF or cheap download for your e-reader here.)
+Today, you can get it as either a Kindle Book or Paperback at Amazon

 Life gets complicated.